rust-lang/book/second-edition/nostarch/chapter12.md

 ### Writing a Failing Test

-First, since we don't really need them any more, let's remove the `println!` statements from both *src/lib.rs* and *src/main.rs*.
-Then we'll add a `test` module with a test function, like we did in Chapter 11.
-The test function specifies the behavior we'd like the `search` function to have: it will take a query and the text to search for the query in, and will return only the lines from the text that contain the query.
+First, since we don’t really need them any more, let’s remove the `println!` statements from both *src/lib.rs* and *src/main.rs*.
+Then we’ll add a `test` module with a test function like we did in Chapter 11.
+The test function specifies the behavior we’d like the `search` function to have: it will take a query and the text to search for the query in, and will return only the lines from the text that contain the query.
 Listing 12-15 shows this test:

 Filename: src/lib.rs